 Many of us dream about being able to pick vegetables we grow in our garden and serve them for dinner during the summertime.
 Fertilizer, water and sunshine work wonders, but proper planning is the basis for a bountiful harvest.
-Let the growing season start!
+Here's a few tips on how to plan your gardening!

 Define your conditions